 Some states use DUI and DWI charges.
 States that use DWI charges often use them specifically to deal with alcohol use by drivers.
 DWI charges may also be used to prosecute more serious offenses.
 For example, some states use DWI charges only if a driver’s BAC is well above the legal limit.

 This distinction does not exist in California.
 Our state only uses DUI charges.
-These charges may vary in severity depending upon your age and your BAC at the time of your arrest.
+These charges may vary in severity depending on your age and BAC at the time of your arrest.
 However, you do not face specific charges for DWI in our state.

 The Results of a DUI Conviction in California